Project-Pros/MainProject/README.md

 * We put together a separate page for the calendar and the kanban board which will have the tasks on it.
 We also added in navigation between the two main pages of the application, the homepage and the calendar page.
 * The kanban board has also been given functionality meaning that the user is able to switch where they would like to place their tasks based on the completion level.
 CJ and Reem worked together to make this possible.
 * The README file has been organized, written, and updated by Nikita.
+* Our member CJ worked on creating an account for Digital Ocean so that we can use a server for our login page.
+* Our member Reem worked on creating and adding functionality to the calendar on the calendar page of our application.

 ## VI.
 Release Notes
 -------------------